VecPP/vecpp/README.md

 - Closely following GLSL creates many layers of abstraction between the interface and implentation.
-- GLSL basically cannot be reimplemented without relying on undefined behavior.
 - Supporting C++ accross the spectrum of versions adds a lot of complexity.
 - There are many ways to compile the library which leads to an inconsistent and confusing API.